Best Meal Planning Apps in 2026: 12 Apps Tested and Ranked

 Best for: Bodybuilders, fitness enthusiasts, and anyone on a strict calorie or macro diet who needs meal plans that hit specific nutritional targets.

-The trade-off is taste and variety.
-Eat This Much optimizes for numbers, not for meals you would actually look forward to eating.
+Eat This Much added some new features in late 2025, including improved recipe suggestions and better meal prep support.
+However, the core experience has not changed much: it optimizes for numbers, not for meals you would actually look forward to eating.
 Plans can feel robotic — think “4 oz chicken breast, 1 cup brown rice, steamed broccoli” repeated with slight variations.
 The high-protein meals it suggests are nutritionally sound but rarely inspiring.
-The premium tier ($9/mo) adds grocery lists, meal prep instructions, and more customization, but the meal quality issue persists.

-The free tier is extremely limited — it generates one day at a time with no grocery list.
+The premium tier ($9/mo) adds grocery lists, meal prep instructions, and weekly plans.
+The free tier is extremely limited — one day at a time with no grocery list.
 You need premium for anything resembling real meal planning.

 Pros: